ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-installation.md

 } );
 ```

-The type setting accepts three values:
+The `type` setting accepts the following three values:

-- `'auto'`: The editor determines the image type based on the cursor's position.
+* `'auto'`: The editor determines the image type based on the cursor's position.
 For example, if you insert an image in the middle of a paragraph, it will be inserted as inline.
 If you insert it at the end or beginning of a paragraph, it becomes a block image.
-- `'block'`: Always insert images as block elements, placing them below or above the current paragraph or block.
+* `'block'`: Always insert images as block elements, placing them below or above the current paragraph or block.
-- `'inline'`: Always insert images as inline elements within the current paragraph or block.
+* `'inline'`: Always insert images as inline elements within the current paragraph or block.

-If the type setting is omitted from the configuration, the behavior defaults to inserting images as block.
+If the `type` setting is omitted from the configuration, the behavior defaults to inserting images as a block.

 **Important**: If only one type of image plugin is enabled (e.g., `ImageInline` is enabled but `ImageBlock` is not), the `image.insert.type` configuration will be effectively ignored and the supported image type will be used.